twolivesleft/Codea4-Docs/_sources/api/entity.rst.txt

       Callback for the `destroyed()` event, which is called right before the entity is destroyed

+   **Physics Callbacks**

+   .. lua:attribute:: collisionBegan2d: function

+      Callback for the ``collisionBegan2d(contact)`` event, which is called when a collision occurs with a `physics2d.body` attached to this entity

+   .. lua:attribute:: collisionBegan3d: function

+      Callback for the ``collisionBegan3d(contact)`` event, which is called when a collision occurs with a `physics3d.body` attached to this entity

    **Simulation Callbacks**

    .. lua:attribute:: update: function